Intercity Express: ICE T and ICE TD

 Simultaneously with the ICE 3, Siemens developed trains with tilting technology, using much of the ICE 3 technical design.
 The class 411 (seven cars) and 415 (five cars) ICE T EMUs and class 605 ICE TD DMUs (four cars) were built with a similar interior and exterior design.
 They were specially designed for older railway lines not suitable for high speeds, for example the twisting lines in Thuringia.
 ICE-TD has diesel traction.
-ICE-T and ICE-TD could have be operated jointly, but this has not been done routinely.
+ICE-T and ICE-TD could have been operated jointly, but this has not been done routinely.

 ICE T

 A total of 60 class 411 and 11 class 415 have been built so far (units built after 2004 belong to the modified second generation ICE-T2 batch).
 Both classes work reliably.
 Austria's ÖBB purchased three units in 2007, operating them jointly with DB.
 Even though DB assigned the name ICE-T to class 411/415, the T originally did not stand for tilting, but for Triebwagen (railcar), as DB's marketing department at first deemed the top speed too low for assignment of the InterCityExpress brand and therefore planned to refer to this class as IC-T (InterCity-Triebwagen).

 The trainsets of the T series were manufactured in 1999.
 The tilting system has been provided by Fiat Ferroviaria, now part of Alstom.
 ICE T trains can run at speeds of up to 230 km/h (143 mph).

 In April 2025, Deutsche Bahn announced the gradual retirement of the 5-car Class 415 from June 2025.